6 practical tips to improve your Salesforce testing

 Once you've got great unit tests in place, it's important to run them on a regular basis.
 Beyond providing an ongoing awareness of the health of your orgs, regular testing allows you to find and fix silent test failures before they become deployment blockers.

-The free test runner from Gearset allows you to automate your unit tests in a few clicks.
-Get daily reports of test status, and full debugging information for any failures.
+With Gearset you can automate unit tests in just a few clicks.
+Get daily reports on the status of all tests, as well as full debugging information for any failures.
 You can also track your code coverage over time.
-Best of all, it’s totally free.
-Simply follow these three steps:

 Want more information on testing?

-For more information on the importance and benefits of testing, read our previous blog posts on why running tests is important, and how to implement test automation, or watch the full webinar recording on our YouTube channel (approx. 25 minutes).
+For more information on the importance and benefits of testing, read our previous blog posts on why running tests is important, and how to implement test automation, or watch the full webinar recording on our YouTube channel.